Our Cooking Journey

 6. Dust a pizza peel liberally with semolina and place a circle of dough on top.
 If you don’t have a peel, you can use another upside down baking tray or a large wooden board.

 7. Slide the dough onto the pizza stone and bake until it blows up like a balloon.
-Keep a close eye, this happens quickly!
+Keep a close eye on it, this happens quickly!
 Remove the bread from the oven and cut along the edge with a sharp knife to make two large sheets of thin flatbread.
 Now press each piece flat on top of each other while you cook the remainder.
-(You can see this process here in our tutorial video).

 8. Bake each piece again one at a time at the same temperature for 1 minute each side, until golden patches appear and they become crispy and lightly browned.
 You don’t want the whole piece to be brown as this will taste bitter.
 Let the bread cool before serving or storing in plastic bags.